MarshallJD1/Guild-Bank-Logger-WoW-MoP-5.5.0/README.md

 GuildBankLogger.toc – Addon metadata

-🚀 Installation
+🚀 Setup

-Download or clone this repo.

-Place the GuildBankLogger folder into your WoW AddOns directory:
+Copy the GuildBankLogger folder into:

-World of Warcraft\_classic_\Interface\AddOns\
+World of Warcraft_classic_\Interface\AddOns\

 Launch WoW and enable GuildBankLogger in your AddOns list.

+Log into your character and open the Guild Bank.

 🔄 Workflow

-Log into WoW.

 Open the Guild Bank.

-Go to the Money Log or any Tab Log.
+Navigate to the Money Log or a Tab log.

-Run /gbl scan on each visible log page.
+Run /gbl scan to log the currently visible transactions.

-When finished, run /gbl export.

-A window will appear containing all exportable data in tab-separated format.
+Repeat for all tabs/money log pages.

+Run /gbl export to open the in-game export window.

-Copy & paste this into Google Sheets or Excel.
+Copy the export text and paste it into your GuildBankLogs.csv (or directly into Google Sheets/Excel).

-📊 Sharing Logs
+📊 Export Format

-Paste the export into a shared Google Sheet for guild-wide tracking.

-All entries include a unique index to avoid duplicates across sessions.
+Player

+Type (Gold Deposit / Gold Withdraw / Item Deposit / Item Withdraw)

+Gold Deposit (G, S, C)

+Gold Withdraw (G, S, C)

+Item

+Count

+Timestamp (YYYY-MM-DD HH:00)

+Index (unique transaction ID)

+Tab

+All transactions are logged individually, even if multiple identical items/gold occur in the same hour.
+Reloading the UI will not duplicate entries.

 ⚙️ Commands

-/gbl scan → Scan the currently visible log (tab or money).
+/gbl scan → Scan the currently visible tab or money log

-/gbl export → Open a window with spreadsheet-ready export text.
+/gbl export → Open in-game export window (copy CSV-ready text)

-📄 Using with Google Sheets

-Open a new Google Sheet.

-Paste the exported data into the sheet.

-Format as needed (freeze header row, apply filters, etc.).

 🛠 Development

-Written in Lua using the WoW API.
+Built with Lua and WoW API

-Data stored in SavedVariables for persistence.

-Export window created via standard WoW UI API.
+Deduplication uses Blizzard transaction IDs for reliability

+Works fully in-game — no external tools required

+📄 Using Your Logs in Google Sheets

+Copy the exported CSV text into a .csv file (or paste directly into a Google Sheet).

 ✨ Credits

-Created by MarshallJD with the help of AI-assisted coding tools.
+Created by MarshallJD
-<a href="https://www.flaticon.com/free-icons/log" title="log icons">Log icons created by Freepik - Flaticon</a>
+For tracking guild bank logs in WoW Mists of Pandaria Classic.